wumpz/wumpz.github.io/_posts/_drafts/2020-12-07-subversion-locks-to-git-lfs-locks.md

 Our binary files were not so big, but have a lot of changes and therefore result in a lot of stored versions in Git LFS.

+# Solution

 # Conclusion

 Test the repository with your files.
 Git LFS is for really large files that should be stored elsewhere.
 Git LFS File Locking could be used without storage.
+For file of size some meg bytes the diff storage works really fine.